EnvisionDoc/device_connection_en/reference/mqtt_offline/index.rst

-Device Protocol for MQTT (Offline)
+Offline Message Integration
 =========================

-Device Protocol for MQTT defines the historical data format of the MQTT-based transmission between 3rd-party systems and EnOS cloud.
+Device Protocol for MQTT offline message defines the historical data format of the MQTT-based transmission between 3rd-party systems and EnOS cloud.

 The supported MQTT version: